jbarham/django-docker-heroku-tutorial/README.md

 Once Heroku has finished creating the Postgres database, it will create the environment variable `DATABASE_URL` which contains the login credentials to the database.
-View the Heroku app's environment by running `heroku config`.
+You can view the Heroku app's environment by running `heroku config`.

 Create a new Heroku Redis server: